 (Again, we'll repeat what we said in the previous sections: make payments high enough to cover the interest if you possibly can, even if you're not required to, to keep your debt from getting larger.)

-One other unusual thing about Splash is that they offer a very broad choice of loan terms, including three, five, seven, 10, 15, and 20 years.
-Their interest rates start at 3.50% on fixed-rate loans.
+Splash offers a very broad choice of loan terms, including three, five, seven, 10, 15, and 20 years.
+Their interest rates start at 2.80% APR on variable rate loans and 3.76% APR on fixed-rate loans.

 Should you refinance your medical school loans?

-If you’re in medical school and are weighing your options, these lenders are worth a look.
+If you’re starting your residency or a fellowship and are weighing your options, these lenders are worth a look.
 Try out their rate calculators and see how much you could save.
 It’s possible one of them could be the one that sees you through your residency.